Harrison97/TestGitHub/README.md

 # TestGitHub
-Just figuring out how to use GitHub.
+Just figuring out how to edit using GitHub.